Transitional Ministry Education - week I only

 The Art of Transitional Ministry programs engage in Equipping Church Leaders for Ministry on the Edge.
 Both active and retired pastors and mid council executives experienced in Transitional Ministry provide educational training for pastors and elders interested in Transitional Ministry.
 All of the staff members have years of experience (in some cases, decades!) in transitional ministry settings as interim or transitional pastors, associate pastors, or interim/transitional mid-council and governing body executive staff.

 Rev. Dr. Tassie Green joined the MALT faculty in 2019 and serves as the team leader.
 Tassie has served congregations from 70-4000 members.
-She is currently Interim Senior Pastor at First Presbyterian in Evanston, IL, an historic, 550-member congregation on Chicago's Northshore.
-She has served 7 other interim roles and worked for the Presbytery of Chicago as a trainer and coach, plus served large congregations in Hinsdale, Indianapolis, and Philly as installed associate pastor for families.
+She is currently Interim Senior Pastor at Winnetka Presbyterian on Chicago's Northshore.
+She has served 8 other interim roles and worked for the Presbytery of Chicago as a trainer and coach, plus served large congregations in Hinsdale, Indianapolis, and Philly as installed associate pastor for families.

-Rev. Mason Todd has been an ordained minister of word and sacrament for 12 years.
+Rev. Mason Todd has been an ordained minister of word and sacrament for 14 years.
 A graduate of Union Presbyterian Seminary (Charlotte Campus), he has served congregations all over the United States.
 He is a graduate of the University of South Carolina and an avid Gamecock fan.
-He is currently serving in his third transitional ministry position at New Hope Presbyterian Church in Lexington, NC.
+He has served in three transitional ministry positions, and is currently serving New Hope Presbyterian Church in Lexington, NC.

 FREQUENTLY ASKED QUESTIONS